Quarantine-Help/quarantine-help-api/README.md

 2. Register yourself as someone who can do these errands.
 3. A map view with markers and other stuff making it easy for people to access.

+## First looks
+A sample API result would look like: http://134.122.80.13/api/v1/crisis/1/participants/

 ## Dependencies

 We use `python 3.7.5` for development.
 Make sure you have this installed on